Donate to Russia

 The Yukon Presbytery, in ecumenical partnership with four other denominations, is preparing and sending Yupik (Eskimo) evangelists to the native peoples of Siberia.
 New believers from Siberia have come for several of training and encouragement to serve as house church leaders and Bible study leaders in their home villages.
 The goal is to establish an indigenous, self-sustaining church among the native peoples of the Chukotka Peninsula of Siberia.E050020.
 Read more

 This project funds the sending and support costs of mission coworkers to work with two ministries.
-Ellen Smith coordinates the Congregational Twinning Project in Russia and Belarus, a program connecting interested congregations in the US with congregations in Russia and Belarus for mission and friendship.
-Al Smith works to expand the mission outreach of partner organizations and denominations to marginalized ethnic minorities, particularly Roma, in Russia and Central and Eastern Europe.
+Ellen Smith is the regional liaison for Eastern Europe.
+Ellen and Al Smith coordinate the Congregational Twinning Project in Russia and Belarus, a program connecting congregations in the US with congregations in Russia and Belarus for mission and friendship.
+Al Smith also works to expand the mission outreach of partner churches in Russia and Eastern Europe to marginalized ethnic minorities, particularly Roma.
 The emphasis is on evangelism, community development, and human rights.
 The Smiths are based in Germany.E200406.
 Read more

 Join a new effort to provide translations of the Bible for people who do not have a viable church presence in their culture.
 Your gifts can help bring God's word to people who have never had it in their own language at an annual cost of $4,000-$6,000.